 What should I do?

-It’s important to remember that proposals are not yet law and we await the final details.
-In most cases money held in pensions will remain protected from Inheritance Tax until 6th April 2027.
+It’s important to remember that in most cases money held in pensions will remain protected from Inheritance Tax until 6th April 2027.

 Taking money out before the new rules take effect may mean you increase any potential Inheritance Tax liability.